maheshsabnis/blaz_Feb_22/readme.md

             - Combination of Property-Binding and Event-Binding
                 - [(ngModel)]="PUBLIC-DATA-MEMBER-FROM-COMPONENT-CLASS"
                 - When Data member is changed the UI will change and when UI change the Data member will change
-                - The 'ngModel' si defined in the FormsModule from @angular/forms
+                - The 'ngModel' is defined in the FormsModule from @angular/forms
 - tsconfig.json is generated using the following command
     -  tsc --init
     - "experimentalDecorators": true,